netlify/markdown-to-sanity/bin/blogs/2017-03-01-to-message-bus-or-not-distributed-systems-design.md

 title: 'To Message Bus or Not: Distributed Systems Design'
 authors:
   - Ryan Neal
-image: /img/blog/BMO-from-Adventure-Time.jpg
+image: /v3/img/blog/BMO-from-Adventure-Time.jpg
 format: blog
 topics:
   - insights
-short_title: 'To Message Bus or Not'
+short_title: ' To Message Bus or Not'
 description: 'Learn about a few ways that distributed systems can communicate. '
 date: 2017-03-02T00:57:03.410Z
 ---